qminor/qlens-beta/README.md

 	so that this now becomes listed as lens "0".

-	  a) Anchor type 1: Now suppose I add another model, e.g. a kappa multipole, where I want the angle to always be equal to that of lens 0.
+	1. Anchor type 1: Now suppose I add another model, e.g. a kappa multipole, where I want the angle to always be equal to that of lens 0.
 Then I enter this as

 	  fit lens kmpole 0.1 2 anchor=0,4 0 0
 	  1 0 0 1 1